ydkmlt84/Maintainerr_docs/docs/Installation.md

 1. This is defined as `host:container`.
 2. For this line, you could also use `jorenn92/maintainerr` instead, to use the DockerHub image.
 The `latest` tag at the end is not required, unless you want to specify which tag to use.
+3. The develop branch could be unstable.

+??? note "Development Versions"
+    - `ghcr.io/jorenn92/maintainerr:main` for the develop branch
+    - `jorenn92/maintainerr:develop` for the Docker Hub development image.

 ### Updating